 Intended outcome Success criteria All pupils reach their chronological reading age Pupils eligible for PP make as much progress as their peers, across all year groups to reach or exceed their chronological reading age.
 This is measured through NGRT tests and PM Benchmarks.
 Staff will be trained in the pillars of reading to be able to forensically identify and support gaps.
 Pupils use a range of rich vocabulary in their everyday life and can therefore communicate effectively in the wider world.
 All pupils meet the Speaking, listening and attention GLD in EY.
 PP pupils make greater progress than 'other' pupils in reading as their extended vocabulary allows them to make links between different subject matter.
 The attainment gap begins to close as does the gap between reading age and chronological age.
 All teaching must be effective and disadvantaged pupils will be targeted to ensure they make expected or better progress.
 Levels of combined attainment rise in every year group.
-Two extended periods of lockdown have led to extensive gaps in pupils' knowledge therefore, the school will be using the ECF for ECTs and will train experienced staff to provide highly effective coaching and mentoring of all pupil facing adults to address the loss of learning and maintain excellent teaching across the school.
+The school is working with BEP and Tom Sherrington on Walkthrus and developing a coaching model to train experienced staff to provide highly effective coaching and mentoring of all pupil facing adults to enhance and maintain excellent teaching across the Pupils' learning habits are well-supported at home and parents are actively engaged in school life. school.
 Staff will also continue to receive training to access and deliver the curriculum to aid the closing of gaps.
-In 2022-23, although lockdowns are now in the past, we need to continue with a focus on closing gaps that arise and ensure we remain focused on identifying the quickly.

-Pupils' learning habits are well-supported at home and parents are actively engaged in school life.
-All parents are engaged and support the school by attending INSPIRE workshops, family learning, curriculum meetings, parents' evenings, coffee mornings and community events hosted by the school, albeit through online platforms if necessary.
+All parents are engaged and support the school by attending workshops, family learning, curriculum meetings, parents' evenings, coffee mornings and community events hosted by the school, albeit through online platforms if necessary.
 With all parental engagement opportunities, attendance is monitored, and specific families are targeted.
 Pupils complete their homework regularly, online where possible, and pupils who are unable to access this receive additional in-school support.
 As a result, all pupils complete their homework.
 Parents are encouraged to engage in dialogue through reading records and through the plethora of support available.
-Pupils and their families are well supported to be aware of and take care of their mental health needs All pupils are assessed through the three-houses model and plan interventions to support the identified needs (will be completed regularly for all and more frequently as worries arise).
+Attendance is low across the school for disadvantaged pupils and this is further complicated by the number of families being moved to temporary accommodation and therefore travelling significant distances to attend Conway.
+Pupil attendance is at 97%.
+Those who have low attendance are monitored and in-school procedures followed this is led by DHT for Inclusion and the Trust's DCEO.
+Pupils and their families are well supported to be aware of and take care of their mental health needs All pupils are assessed through the three-houses model and planned interventions will support the identified needs (will be completed regularly for all and more frequently as worries arise).
 Provide pupils with strategies to enable them to be responsible for their own mental health.
 Train 3 staff as MHFA (including 1 SLT) and use outside agencies to provide formal programmes where possible.
 Families are well supported by the school to overcome the socio-economic disadvantage that they face.
-Courses are run through the school to ensure parents can access English to enable them to support the learning of their child.
 Coffee mornings are planned by subject leads to support parents.
 The inclusion team provide Early Help and make referrals where necessary.
 PE kit/ uniform to be funded by the school as necessary to give all pupils the feeling of belonging and every child has a uniform - all EY pupils are provided with a school jumper and bookbag (from September 2022).
 All pupils have access to enrichment opportunities which are targeted to their interests, skills and talents.
-Pupils attend school regularly and do not miss time in school due to family issues.